Financial-Times/origami/README.md

 @include oHeaderSubbrand;
 ```

-These mixins can be used standalone and will also call the `oHeader` mixin with the correct rows based on the theme being output.
+These mixins can be used standalone and will also call the `oHeader` mixin with the correct features based on the configuration requested.

 ##### Additional features